Planck 2018 results. IV. Diffuse component separation: Data selection, preprocessing, splits, and simulations

 In the LFI mapmaking procedure, this effect is accounted for in two different ways, as described in \citet{planck2016-l02}.
 First, for gain estimation, an iterative scheme is established, in which a proper foreground model is derived jointly with the sky maps using \commander.
 Each iteration of this procedure consists of three individual steps.
 First, a gain model is established for each radiometer, accounting for the orbital and Solar dipoles as well as astrophysical foregrounds as estimated by \commander.
 Second, frequency maps are derived based on this gain model using {\tt MADAM} \citep{keihanen2005, planck2014-a07}, a well-established destriper.
 Third, these frequency maps are used by \commander\ to derive a new foreground model.
 A total of four such iterations are used to derive the final LFI maps; however, even after these iterations there may be non-negligible large-scale residuals present in the 70-GHz sky map, as described by \citet{planck2016-l02}.
 To account for this, a gain correction template, based on differences between consecutive iterations, is subtracted from the final LFI 70-GHz map, with an amplitude derived from a low-resolution likelihood fit \citep{planck2016-l05}.
-This procedure accounts for biases in the time-variable gain solutions, but it does not remove direct temperature-to-polarization leakage from bandpass mismatch.
-That effect, which is stationary on the sky, is corrected through use of a static template, as described in detail in \citet{planck2014-a03}.
+These procedures account for biases in the time-variable gain solutions; however, they do not remove direct temperature-to-polarization leakage from bandpass mismatch.
+That effect, which is stationary on the sky, is corrected through use of static templates, as described in detail in \citet{planck2014-a03}.
 The same procedure is applied to the LFI sky maps in the current release with an updated foreground model \citep{planck2016-l02}.

 For HFI a different but related approach is adopted.
 The 2015 \commander\ temperature model is used to explicitly adjust the effective bandpass response of all bolometers within a frequency channel, by subtracting a small fraction of each foreground signal (thermal dust, free-free, and CO emission, but not synchrotron or spinning dust emission) from the individual bolometer timestreams.
 These ``foreground-equalized'' timestreams are then combined into a single frequency map by standard destriping.
 Since only a spin-0 temperature signal is subtracted in this procedure, the resulting polarization maps are unbiased with respect to foreground leakage, to the extent that the foreground model is accurate.
 However, the resulting temperature maps will be very slightly biased, in the sense that the predicted bandpass response of a given map does not perfectly match the observed signal, and this causes complications for any method that explicitly employs such information.
 In the current paper, this applies to \commander\ and \gnilc.
 The three remaining methods (\nilc, \sevem\ and \smica) do not explicitly use such information.